JKFlipFlop1108/NLP_PROJECT_ABSA/readme.md

 The current assumption is that merge/joint will use a **shared encoder** and learn ATE + ASC together.
 However, the exact comparison strategy for merge baselines is still open and may be updated later.

+## Issue 4 Conflicting duplicate supervision still exists in model-ready data
+Phase 0 already identified a small set of **duplicate/conflicting rows** in the raw dataset.
+Although Phase 2 prevents split leakage by assigning the same `group_key` to the same split, it does **not yet remove all conflicting duplicate supervision** from the model-ready pool.

+Current interpretation:
+- this is **not** a train/val/test leakage problem,
+- but it does mean a small number of duplicate or near-duplicate headlines still carry **different gold labels**,
+- so some ASC records may present the same `(sentence, aspect, span)` with conflicting sentiments,
+- and some ATE records may present the same headline with different BIO supervision,
+- therefore this should be treated as a **known training-stability risk** before full baseline experiments.

+Practical implication:
+- Phase 4 smoke runs are still valid as engineering checks,
+- but later full training should ideally isolate, review, or reconcile these conflicting duplicate groups before being treated as final baselines.

 ---

 # 8. Data Files and Their Roles